ome-zarr-models/ome-zarr-book/book/4-export.md

 # iio.imwrite("image_file.tiff", np_array, plugin='tifffile')
 ```

-A this point some processing can be done on the sub-volume TIFF files.
+At this point some processing can be done on the sub-volume TIFF files.
 For the purposes of this chapter we'll fake some processing by creating a sub-array of the same shape as the original sub-volume, but filled with zeros.
 The `imageio` library can be used to then read the TIFF file back into a NumPy array,